Best Allergy Friendly Kitchen Appliances

 Best Small Appliances For A Food Allergy Friendly Kitchen

-Donut Maker We invested in a small donut maker after realizing it was the only way we could make nut-free, dairy-free, egg-free donuts.
-It’s fun, quick and there are a variety of recipes to try for baked donuts.
+Donut MakerWe invested in a small donut maker after realizing it was the only way we could make nut-free, dairy-free, and egg-free donuts.
+It’s fun and quick, and there are a variety of baked donut recipes to try.
 Many of these little machines also come in cake pop and brownie varieties.

-Pasta Maker Making our own pasta dough and filling it with cheese has been the only way we can make egg-free ravioli.
-It is a long and involved process but a fun activity for kids to try too.
-We tried a hand-crank machine as it was given as a gift.
-This isn’t something I would have ever purchased on my own and we don’t bring it out very often.
+Pasta MakerMaking our own pasta dough and filling it with cheese has been the only way we can make egg-free ravioli.
+It is a long and involved process but a fun activity for kids to try, too.
+We tried a hand-crank machine, which was given as a gift.
+This isn’t something I would have ever purchased on my own, and we don’t bring it out very often.

 Pasta Molds – A cheaper option is to buy molds to shape the pasta.

-Slow Cooker Throwing a meal in a crockpot, so it is ready when everyone gets home at night is a much safer alternative if your take-out options on busy nights are limited due to food allergies.
+Slow Cooker Throwing a meal in a crockpot so it is ready when everyone gets home at night is a much safer alternative if your take-out options on busy nights are limited due to food allergies.
 Many have options to delay start so you can time meals to your schedule.

 Stand Mixer I held off on this item for a long time due to cost.
 After breaking my third hand mixer, I gave in and got a stand mixer.
 It was definitely worth it for us with the amount of baking we do.
 Many stand mixers have optional attachments for slicing, grating, and even ice cream making.